As of November 20, the Barrymore Hotel Tampa Riverwalk and the Hilton Tampa Downtown have available rooms in the FMEA Conference Block.

 The FMEA Crossover Festivals are designed to encourage musical creativity, critical thinking, and collaboration by students in K-12 schools.
 Teachers are welcome to bring their student bands to a festival experience that will celebrate their students’ achievements in the area of cover song and original song performance.
-The festivals will be held in multiple locations around Florida May 11 & 18, and the application deadline is February 1.
+The festivals will be held in multiple locations around Florida in May, and the application deadline is March 21.

-We are heartbroken at the devastation to our communities that were affected by Hurricane Ian.
-Please click below for options to help our music programs recover or to request assistance for your program.
+Please click below for options to request assistance for your program or to help our music programs recover from Hurricanes Helene and Milton, and other recent flooding, fires, tornados, and other natural disasters.
 Please also share this website with others who may need help, or who may be able to help.
-Hal Leonard has recently offered to help affected music programs with the replacement of sheet music.
 See the links below for more information.

 The FMEA Job Bank is a free service to Florida schools and teachers who would like to teach in Florida.
 If your school has a music vacancy that you would like posted, please click the link below to complete the job vacancy form.
 Jobs listed here will automatically be deleted after 90 days, however you will receive an e-mail confirmation that includes a link to extend, edit, or remove your job posting.